Years ago, I met a man who enrolled at Stanford’s Business School. As I recall, he shared the following story…

 We are at an inflection point where we can:

 • See how the body works at the molecular level

 • Analyze vast amounts of data with powerful computing and machine-learning

 • Produce synthetic biology at the nanoscale level

 Unfortunately, healthy people have limited time to research leading health science.
 As we’ve seen through the history of medicine, there is still plenty of pseudoscience and no shortage of vendors selling panaceas.

 Keep.Health’s mission is to bring you the most promising ways to keep your health and increase your healthspan, the length of time in one’s life during which an individual is in reasonably good health.

 In the near future, “To be old,” may no longer mean, “To have mentally and physically declined.”

-For those who have the focus and desire to stay healthy, Keep.Health will publish articles bi-weekly.
+For those who have the focus and desire to stay healthy, Keep.Health publishes articles bi-weekly.

 Keep Health’s subscription service is free and we do not sell or share our membership data.
+We do not receive commissions or other benefits from 3rd party products or services mentioned on this site.
 In the future, we plan to offer premium paid services.